Brautigan > Chronology 1980s

 Richard A. Hodge granted all right, title, and interest to Brautigan's property in Bolinas, California.
 Hodge granted full title and interest to the same property to Ianthe Brautigan on this same day.
 Ianthe sold the property, located at 6 Terrace Avenue, to James Zeno, Jr. and Karlyn Zeno, of Bolinas, California, 12 August 1986.

-Highlights: Noted as one of 100 men and women from Washington state who changed the world
+Highlights: Brautigan noted as one of 100 men and women from Washington state who changed the world.

-The Evergreen State Magazine.
-This Special Centennial Issue was published in conjunction with Washington State's Centennial celebrations.
-This issue focused on "100 Washingtonians Who've Changed the World."
-Brautigan was one.
+In the Special Centennial Issue of Washington, The Evergreen State Magazine, published in conjunction with Washington State's Centennial celebrations, Brautigan was noted as one of the "100 Washingtonians Who've Changed the World."